 How Much B12 Do I Need?

 In the US, the recommended daily allowance for healthy adults is 2.4 micrograms per day,5 though higher amounts have been recommended by some experts.

 Pregnant and lactating women have higher needs.
 Also, B12 absorption decreases with age, so it’s recommended that people ages 51 and older consume higher than the RDA and may be benefit from a supplement.

 Sources of B12

 B12 is found primarily in animal products, including meat and fish.
 Shellfish and liver are particularly high sources of B12.
 But if eating clams and liver isn’t your thing, or you happen to be a vegetarian, you can get B12 from eggs, milk, and milk products (like yogurt, and Swiss cheese).

 Vegans can have a difficult time getting enough B12, but it is possible.
 Natural plant-based sources of B12 include nutritional yeast, and some algae products6.

 B12 is also fortified in many non-dairy milks, tofu products, and cereals, but the form of the vitamin used in these foods is most often the cheaper, less-absorbable form.

 For those on a plant-based diet or those who simply wish to up their B12 intake, adding a methylcobalamin source of the vitamin to your regular diet could benefit your health.
-Putting some Nuzest Quick Vita Kick powder into your favorite foods and drinks, or grabbing a Nuzest Good Greens Snack bar on the go, is a tasty, effective, and plant-based way to make sure you get the vitamin B12 you need to function at your best.
+Grabbing a Nuzest Good Greens Snack bar on the go is a tasty, effective, and plant-based way to make sure you get the vitamin B12 you need to function at your best.